Munirajxo/E-Commerce-Sales-Dashboard/README.md

 2. Handling Missing and Duplicate Data: Addressed missing values by imputing or removing incomplete records and eliminated duplicates to ensure data accuracy.
 3. Standardizing Formats: Ensured consistent formats for dates, numerical values, and categorical fields across the dataset.
 4. Outlier Detection: Identified and managed outliers to prevent skewed analysis results.
-5. Calculated Fields: Utilized DAX functions to create calculated columns and measures, enhancing analysis with metrics like total sales and average order value
+5. Calculated Fields: Utilized DAX functions to create calculated columns and measures, enhancing analysis with metrics like total sales and average order value.